josephtule/nlp/README.md

 # nlp

-Implementing algorithms in NLP book by John T. Betts
+Attempt to implement nonlinear programming and other optimization algorithms in Rust and MATLAB